 Cladding shapes are not typical for the Federal/Adam style.
 In rare cases, shakes or shingles may be found as the primary exterior cladding.

 Historically, a light to medium palette was common in all colors except reds, greens and browns.
 Modern interpretations incorporate a much broader variety of colors, including deeper hues.
-Vinyl siding offers a diverse and attractive color palette, including more than 350 colors certified for color retention.
+Vinyl siding offers a diverse and attractive color palette, including more than 350 colors.

 Trim and Accessories: